Glossary: Functional and Active Substances

 In addition to its exfoliating action, Lactic Acid has antibacterial properties, which makes it particularly useful for acne-prone skin or skin subject to microbiome imbalances.
 The result is smoother, softer skin.

-Glycolic Acid: derived from sugarcane, it is known for its effectiveness in promoting cell turnover and improving skin texture.
+Glycolic acid: derived from sugarcane, it is known for its effectiveness in promoting cell turnover and improving skin texture.

-Malic Acid: extracted from apples, this acid helps exfoliate the skin and improve its glow.
+Malic acid: extracted from apples, this acid helps exfoliate the skin and improve its glow.

-Citric Acid: found in citrus fruits, it is used to adjust the pH of cosmetics and has antioxidant properties.
+Citric acid: found in citrus fruits, it is used to adjust the pH of cosmetics and has antioxidant properties.

-Mandelic Acid: derived from bitter almonds, it is known for its antibacterial properties and helps regulate sebum production.
+Mandelic acid: derived from bitter almonds, it is known for its antibacterial properties and helps regulate sebum production.

-Pyruvic Acid: a powerful exfoliant that can significantly improve skin texture and reduce imperfections like scars and dark spots.
+Pyruvic acid: a powerful exfoliant that can significantly improve skin texture and reduce imperfections like scars and dark spots.

 AHAs are typically found in products like toners, serums, peels, and even cleansers: so be careful not to use too many skincare products that contain them.
 They can end up being irritating and intolerable for your skin.